callmezaki/Write_ups/README.md

 # Write_ups
-In this repo I will share the Write ups of labs that I did
+In this repo; I will be sharing write-ups of labs that PWNed